lovoo/goka/examples/2-clicks/README.md

 We conclude process() with a print statement showing message’s content, the current count of the user, and the user ID fetched with ctx.Key().

 The context interface never returns errors to the callbacks.
-Instead, if an error is encountered while executing the context functions, the processor instance is stopped and its Start() method returns an error.
+Instead, if an error is encountered while executing the context functions, the processor instance is stopped and its Run() method returns an error.

 We configure the processor using `goka.DefineGroup`, which we later